knightsUCF/CarRacing/Log.md

 I like this simpler way of designating state.
 Since state really is just a variable, let's just keep this simple for now.

+                using System.Collections;
+                using System.Collections.Generic;
+                using UnityEngine;

+                public enum GameState
+                {
+                    Start,
+                    Playing,
+                    Dead
+                }

+So here we would add:

+                public enum PlayerState
+                {
+                    One,
+                    Two,
+                    Three
+                }

 # Player Controller